graphile-contrib/postgraphile-plugin-connection-filter/README.md

 # postgraphile-plugin-connection-filter

-This plugin adds a `filter` argument for advanced filtering of Connections.
+Adds a powerful suite of filtering capabilities to a PostGraphile schema.

-> **Warning:** Use of this plugin (particularly with the default options) may make it **astoundingly trivial** for a malicious actor (or a well-intentioned application that generates complex GraphQL queries) to overwhelm your database with expensive queries.
+> **Warning:** Use of this plugin with the default options may make it **astoundingly trivial** for a malicious actor (or a well-intentioned application that generates complex GraphQL queries) to overwhelm your database with expensive queries.
 See the Performance and Security section below for details.

 ## Performance and Security